dimMaryanto93/ansible-kubernetes-example/README.md

 git clone --recursive <repo-url>
 ```

-by default, submodule using my gitlab repository you can change or just clone manualy at github
+by default, submodule using my hosted gitlab repository you can change or just clone manualy at github

 - [docker module](https://github.com/dimMaryanto93/ansible-docker-example)